-Thanks to the evolution of modern business practices, agile, an iterative approach to planning and guiding the project process, is on the mind of nearly every manager.
+Thanks to the evolution of modern business practices, agile, an iterative approach to project management, is on the mind of nearly every manager.
 Agile has migrated from software development to touch just about every corner of the project management universe, and scrum is one of the most popular frameworks for implementing it.

-Scrum works so well with agile because, according to Scrum.org, it allows team members to “address complex adaptive problems, while productively and creatively delivering products of the highest possible value.”
+Scrum works so well with agile because it allows team members to “address complex adaptive problems, while productively and creatively delivering products of the highest possible value.”

-So, if you want to take advantage of this framework you’ll probably be wondering, “What is a scrum, what is a scrum team and what are the roles that makes up that team?”
+So, if you want to take advantage of this agile framework you’ll probably be wondering, “What is scrum?
+What is a scrum team? and what are the roles that make up that team?”
 Let’s begin by briefly defining scrum.

 What Is Scrum?